rkaysen63/Cryptocurrencies/README.md

 </p><br/><br/>

 ### Clustering Cryptocurrencies Using K-means
-* Find best K value using the elbow curve is created using hvPlot to find the best value for K.
+* Find best K value using an elbow curve.

       # Create an empty list to hold inertia values
       inertia = []